SmartTeleMax/iktomi/doc/source/index.rst

-Insanities
+Iktomi
 ==========

 ..
-What is Insanities?
+What is Iktomi?
 .. ^^^^^^^^^^^^^^^^^^^

-Insanities is a python package providing some basic tools for creating web applications.
+Iktomi is a python package providing some basic tools for creating web applications.
 It contains two independent subpackages, you can use both, or just one of them:

 * **iktomi.web**, a flexible and extensible routing tool, suitable to dispatch HTTP